ocefpaf/WOFpy/README.md

 Documentation
 -------------

 WOFpy documentation is currently (2017 August-September) being overhauled.
-Much of the previous documentation available at http://pythonhosted.org/WOFpy/ is out of date and should be used with care.
+Much of the previous documentation available at http://pythonhosted.org/WOFpy/ is out of date and should be used with care, mainly for conceptual descriptions.

 Installation
 ------------